ViniciusLima94/ReScience-Joglekar/README.md

  Type 'nest.help()' to find out more about NEST.
 ```

+## Code repository

+The code subdirectory contain the following files:

+* **main.py:** This script is used to run the different "protocols"

 ### [ReScience C](https://rescience.github.io/) article template

 This repository contains the Latex (optional) template for writing a ReScience